 A huge chunk of your progress would depend on how fast you can pick up and what genre you are currently working on to sustain yourself.
 But you can apply most of the principles you learn here on any genre, as long you use your sense of discretion—what to apply where.

 As you would be taking this course as an e-learning exercise, I would assume you are already working somewhere to sustain yourself.
 I would assume that you spend about 4–5 hrs on this every week: watching the training videos (2–2½ hrs), taking notes (1–1½ hours), rewatching certain portions (1 hr), and the like, and then (if possible) apply things every day.
 That way, your application of principles learned may be cumulative, even though for some sections, you may have to wait till you complete a series of modules before you start applying them.

 If you are working in a related field, you can apply what you learn immediately, and you should be good enough to become an independent editor in about a year.
 But please keep in mind that no matter how good you are, it will take about 3–5 years to become a solid, professional editor.

 Yes, mentoring will come in along with the courses on mastering the basics.
 That's where I guide your thoughts and train you to think in certain ways.
 Initially, you'll only answer my questions, but over time, you'll know what questions to ask.
 At that point, you may be good to go on your own.
 But till that time, mentoring will be the best blessing in an editor's life.

 Once you go through a proper training and mentoring process, then your work can be vetted.
 For this, you need not necessarily have gone through my training.
-It's simply that you should have had a formal training and mentoring for an extended period of time.
-Without that, vetting would simply be a waste of time.
+It's simply that you should have had a formal training and mentoring for a reasonable period of time to be able to do a basic level of editing.